There’s a new security officer in town. But this one runs on batteries, not Dunkin’ Donuts.

-The Knightscope K5 — it doesn’t have a human name yet, but people have been referring to it as “he” and “she” — was introduced to the Prudential Center on Tuesday by security firm Allied Universal, in partnership with Boston Properties, the company that owns and manages the popular shopping destination.
+The Knightscope K5 — it doesn’t have a human name yet, but people have been referring to it as “he” and “she” — was introduced to the Prudential Center last week by the security firm Allied Universal, in partnership with Boston Properties, the company that owns and manages the popular shopping destination.

-The robot, which moves at roughly two miles-per-hour, follows a mapped-out “patrol route” within a geo-fenced area, and collects data along the way.
+The robot, which moves at roughly 2 miles per hour, follows a mapped-out patrol route within a geo-fenced area and collects data along the way.

 “The most encouraging thing about it is that it really can enhance our service delivery and our security program wherever it’s installed,” said Caress Kennedy, president of the Northeast region for Allied Universal.
 “It has so many wonderful capabilities and just improves the overall service.”

-According to Knightscope’s website, the robot is loaded with high-definition cameras that give it a 360-degree view; it can detect humans nearby; and it can make live or pre-recorded audio announcements to the public.
+According to Knightscope’s website, the robot is loaded with high-definition cameras that give it a 360-degree view; it can detect humans nearby and make live or pre-recorded audio announcements to the public.

-The robot is also equipped with an emergency call button, so if a shopper needs assistance, or is in distress, they can reach a security guard easily.
+The robot is also equipped with an emergency call button, so if shoppers need assistance, or are in distress, they can reach a security guard easily.

-After detecting the heat, the robot alerted security guards on duty at the nearby command center, he said.
+The robot alerted security guards at the nearby command center.

 “So they were able to prevent a fire,” Crowley said.

-As for privacy concerns, Crowley said the robot isn’t much different from your typical security camera in a busy shopping plaza.
-The Knightscope K5 stationed at the Prudential Center is not recording audio or listening in on people’s conversations — it’s just video.
+As for privacy concerns, Crowley said the robot isn’t much different than the typical security camera in a busy shopping plaza.
+The Knightscope K5 is not recording audio or listening in on people’s conversations — it’s just video.

 “On the privacy end of it, it’s even more open,” he said, because its presence is known and not hidden.

-Another advantage of having a robot at the ready is that it doesn’t require much sleep.
-When the robot needs some extra juice, it will guide itself to an area in the mall to recharge, according to Allied, all the while continuing some of its duties.
+And a robot doesn’t require much sleep.
+When the robot needs juice, it guides itself to an area in the mall to recharge, all the while continuing some of its duties.

 “It’s always on the job,” Kennedy said.
 “The only thing it eats is basically energy.
 That’s its food.”

-Kennedy said the robot has been well-received at the mall, and is becoming something of a tourist attraction for those walking through the shopping center.
+Kennedy said the robot has been well-received at the mall, and has become something of a tourist attraction.

-She said all week people have been stepping in the robot’s path to take a selfie with the machine.
+She said all week people have been stepping into the robot’s path to take selfies with the machine.